 Integrated Marketing Communication Tools

-Integrated Marketing Communication Tools.
 Integrated marketing communication is the recognition that learning, even the unconscious learning of an advertiser’s message, is most effective when frequency of...